Debunking a UFO "Documentary":

 After the title cards, we get a nice learn-about-science intro where we find out a secret (oooooooooooo!) about scientists guessing at alien life, culminating in the claim that aliens have already arrived.
 Cue the fear.
 The film seems to be referring to the 1961 Green Bank meeting, where the Drake Equation originated.
 This meeting was arranged by the National Academy of Sciences in order to try to estimate how many inhabited worlds might be out there, a topic consistent with genuine scientific curiosity.
 Not governments hiding the truth from civilians like the film implies.
 The fact is, the Drake Equation hasn't been solved even to this day.
 We don't know if the answer is in the billions or if it's just one, and the long fruitless history of SETI seems to point to an answer near the low end of the scale.

 Then we get another clip, apparently from July 23, 1963 in Colorado.
-I'm not going to speculate on this one, but I will say the presentation is scary as fuck.
+The presentation is scary as fuck.
 In what looks to be a daytime scene, the whole picture is anomalously dark, the sky a dusky indigo.
 Something is streaking across alright - two somethings - and the music they chose for this segment is one of the two creepiest works in the entire catalog!
 Plus, the clip is barely two seconds long.

 The video seems to have been taken from a moving vehicle, and it depicts a rock spire of the type found in Monument Valley, or perhaps Devil's Tower, neither of which is located in Colorado.
 Why was the photographer filming from a moving vehicle?
 Perhaps there was some reason they weren't allowed to pull over to take a clear photo?
 If it were possible to see the original video in its entirety, would it explain what's zipping across the view during the brief clip?
 Whatever the actual explanation for the object and the video, it's clear the film producers were trying to scare the viewer into believing them.
 So what are they hiding?